jiacai2050/pysh/README.md

 One thing I should mention here is:

-> Pipelines between different commands are supported by generator in Python.
+> Pipelines between commands are supported by generator in Python.

 So, every command should `yield` something, this is like s-expression in Lisp world, where every s-expression should return a value.